elegant-scipy/elegant-scipy/markdown/ch4.markdown

 ### Windowing

-If we examine the Fourier transform of a rectangular pulse, we see significant ringing in the spectrum:
+If we examine the Fourier transform of a rectangular pulse, we see significant sidelobes in the spectrum:

 ```python
 x = np.zeros(500)